dechristopher/meraki-ap-crypto-ticker/README.md

 }
 ```

-10. Enable the cryptocurrencies you'd like to see using the other configuration options in config.json, setting them to true as shown here:
+10. Enable the cryptocurrencies you'd like to see and set your currency code using the other configuration options in config.json, setting them to true as shown here:

 ```json
 {